Yousef27h/data-structures-and-algorithms-401/challenges/linked-list/README.md

 To run the code you can either open the "App.java" file in "main" folder and test it there, or you can simply run the "test" folder which contains multiple tests

+# Class 10

+# Stacks and Queues

+A __stack__ and a __queue__ are data structures that consist of Nodes.
+Each Node references the next Node in the stack, but does not reference its previous.

+The main difference between them is stack data structure follows Last In First Out (LIFO) principle, while  queue data structure follow Last In Last Out (LILO) principle.

+## Challenge

+Create a Queue class that has a front property, and it has following methods: enqueue, dequeue, peek, and isEmpty.
+Create a Stack class that has a top property, and it has following methods: push, pop, peek, and isEmpty.

+## Approach & Efficiency

+In all methods I only used if statements, which will give Big O space and time of 1 ,O(1).

+## API

+__Queue__ methods:

+- enqueue

+    - Arguments: value

+    - adds a new node with that value to the back of the queue.

+- dequeue

+   -  Arguments: none

+    - Returns: the value from node from the front of the queue

+    - Removes the node from the front of the queue

+- peek

+    - Arguments: none

+    - Returns: Value of the node located at the front of the queue

+- isEmpty

+    - Arguments: none

+    - Returns: Boolean indicating whether or not the queue is empty

+__Stack__ methods:

+- push:

+    - Arguments: value

+    - adds a new node with that value to the top of the stack .

+- pop:

+    - Arguments: none

+    - Returns: the value from node from the top of the stack

+    - Removes the node from the top of the stack

+- peek:

+    - Arguments: none
+    - Returns: Value of the node located at the top of the stack

+- isEmpty:

+    - Arguments: none
+    - Returns: Boolean indicating whether or not the stack is empty.